NontendoSL/Zelda-a-Link-to-the-Past-TRIBUTE/README.md

 		D-Pad -> move in any of the 8 directions and navigate through the menu.
 		Start -> Navigate trhough game intro and open/close the ingame menu.
+		A -> Slide texts.
-		A -> Select items from the menu.
-Interact with chests and NPCs.
+		Y -> Interact with chests and NPCs.
+Pick up and throw things.
 		X -> Attack.
-		B -> Use equipped item.
+		B -> Select items from the menu.
+Use equipped item.
 Hold it to charge the stamina bar (if equipped).
 Use Pokemon special ability in combat.

 	TACTIC:

 		D-Pad -> move in any of the 8 directions and navigate through the menu.
 		Start -> Navigate trhough game intro and open/close the ingame menu.
+		X -> Slide texts.
 		Y -> Select items from the menu.
 Interact with chests and NPCs.
+Pick up and throw things.
+		B -> Equip items.
-		Left grid -> Attack.
+		Right grid -> Attack.
-		Right grid -> Use equipped item.
+		Left grid -> Use equipped item.
 Hold it to charge the stamina bar (if equipped).
 Use Pokemon special ability in combat.

 	DEBUG MODE: